loveencounterflow/intershop-lazy/README.md

 select * from MYSCHEMA.get_product( 6, 12 );
 select * from MYSCHEMA.get_product( 60, 3 );
 select * from MYSCHEMA.get_product( 13, 13 );
+select * from LAZY.facets order by bucket, key;
 ```

 This will produce the following output: